 A trailblazer for Mexican tennis who battled her way into the world's top 200, inspiring a new generation with her determined singles career.

-Marcela Zacarías carried the hopes of Mexican tennis on her shoulders for over a decade.
-In a country where football reigns supreme, her journey on the WTA tour was a solitary grind of qualifying rounds and ITF circuit events across the globe.
-Known for her fighting spirit and powerful groundstrokes, Zacarías painstakingly climbed the rankings, peaking inside the world's top 160 in singles.
-Her career was a testament to resilience, often facing higher-ranked opponents and navigating the sport's financial and physical pressures without a large national support system.
-While she also found success in doubles, it was her presence in the main draws of tournaments like the Mexican Open and her qualification for Grand Slam events that made her a visible symbol of possibility.
-Her retirement marked the end of an era, but her path paved the way for future Mexican players aiming for the sport's highest levels.
+Marcela Zacarías peaked inside the world's top 160 in singles, carrying Mexican tennis for over a decade.
+Born in 1994, she ground through qualifying rounds and ITF circuit events across the globe.
+She fought with powerful groundstrokes and a fighting spirit, often facing higher-ranked opponents without a large national support system.
+She found success in doubles, but her presence in main draws like the Mexican Open and Grand Slam qualification made her a visible symbol of possibility.
+Her retirement marked the end of an era, but her path paved the way for future Mexican players.

 1981–1996